-Hereby some food safety, handling and hygiene recommendations:
+Hereby some food safety, handling for cooling and freezing

 - Put meat into the fridge as quickly as possible when you get home.

-- Keep beef in its package until using.
-It is safe to freeze beef in its original packaging.
+- Keep the beef in its package until using it.

 - Keep cooked meat separate from raw meat.